 How much fiber in a banana?

-Practically, a medium banana has about 3.1 mg of fiber, and a large banana may contain more than 3.9 mg of fiber.
+According to data from the US Department of Agriculture, 100g of a banana has 2.6g of dietary fiber.
+Practically, a medium banana has about 3.1g of fiber, and a large banana may contain more than 3.9g of fiber, or 14% DV (Daily Value)!

 Green bananas vs ripe bananas